About me

 Science for public

-Past years I participated in Science Fest at IU.
-It is a public event to encourage tne Bloomington community to come on campus and learn about research.
-Lennon Lab has hosted a “Bacterial Viruses” table where we explained what a bacteriophage infection is with illustrations, 3D models and lab samples.
+In past years, I participated in Science Fest at IU.
+It is a public event encouraging the Bloomington community to come on campus and learn about research.
+Lennon Lab hosted a “Bacterial Viruses” table where we explained a bacteriophage infection using illustrations, 3D models, and lab samples.

 Science Olympiad

-I am mentorig high school students for Science Olympiad for Experimental Design section at the Bloomington South High School.
-Founded in 1984, Science Olympiad is the premier team STEM competition in the nation, providing standards-based challenges to 6000 teams at 425 tournaments in all 50 states.
+I have mentored high school students for Science Olympiad for the Experimental Design section at Bloomington South High School.
+Founded in 1984, the Science Olympiad is the premier team STEM competition in the nation, providing standards-based challenges to 6000 teams at 425 tournaments in all 50 states.

 Illustrations